What factors determine how long to keep your documents?

-Before further discussing document retention, it's first important to understand retention meaning.
+Before further discussing document retention, it's first important to understand retention's meaning.
 Document retention refers to how long to keep documents.
-Many organizations develop a document retention policy with guidelines as to long long to keep different types of records.
+Many organizations develop a document retention policy with guidelines as to long to keep different types of records.

-While laws and industry regulations are possibly the biggest factors for document retention, the information itself should be another major indicator for what files should be kept.
-The Rockefeller Archive Center noted that any documents that contain compliance information, identify business participants or serve as transaction evidence have solid cases for retention.
-Other organization communications, policies and reports should also be retained permanently.
-For files like budget records, service requests, utilities records and administration logs, these documents have limited value and could be stored for up to three years, unless otherwise specified by regulatory laws.
+While laws and industry regulations are possibly the biggest factors for document retention, the information itself should be another major indicator of what files should be kept.
+The Rockefeller Archive Center noted that any documents that contain compliance information, identify business participants, or serve as transaction evidence have solid cases for retention.
+Other organization communications, policies, and reports should also be retained permanently.
+For files like budget records, service requests, utility records, and administration logs, these documents have limited value and could be stored for up to three years, unless otherwise specified by regulatory laws.
 Businesses can look to retain records with little to no long-term value for up to 30 days or fewer, depending on the subject matter.

 3. Decision-making capabilities